jordonwu/study/README.md

 # README

-Readme file for study  repository, This repo will record study summary.
+Readme file for this repository, This repo will record summary of study.